aaps/MCmotions/README.md

 --userprofile the userprofile/email the proxy will use to login on the minecraft network

+--adcam well add cameras that are not used in blender yet, so meh

 -h for help

 Ingame commands for the proxy_recorder.py: